Colorado SMART Recovery Program

 All are excellent platforms to learn more about the SMART Recovery program and to find recovery support after addiction.

-SMART Recovery, short for Self-Management and Recovery Training, is a type of addiction recovery program which aims to help people cope and recuperate from all kinds of addiction, from alcohol abuse to gambling and drug abuse.
-This program is not the same as the famous 12-step program used by the Alcoholics Anonymous and the Narcotics Anonymous.
+SMART Recovery, short for Self-Management and Recovery Training, is a type of addiction recovery program that aims to help people cope and recuperate from all kinds of addiction, from alcohol abuse to gambling and drug abuse.
+This program is not the same as famous 12-step programs used by organizations such as Alcoholics Anonymous and the Narcotics Anonymous.

-SMART Recovery aims to aid and support people who are in their path to recovery, by empowering them to alter their self-defeating mindset, feelings, and acts; and to proactively work towards improving their quality of life.
+A goal of SMART Recovery is to aid and support people who are on the path to recovery.
+It strives to empower them to alter their self-defeating mindsets, feelings, and acts.
+It helps them proactively work toward improving their quality of life.

-In a SMART Recovery program, the approaches used to cope up with addiction include the following:
+In a SMART Recovery program, the approaches used to address addiction include the following:

 - Teaching the addicted individual the power of self-reliance and self-improvement.

-- Encouraging addicted individuals to overcome their addiction and try living fulfilling lives.
+- Encouraging addicted individuals to overcome their addiction and live fulfilling lives.